everx-labs/ever-node-tools/README.md

 `block_id` – id of the block to be printed.

 `state_id` – id of the state to be printed.

-`accounts` - short info of all accounts will be printed as json

 ## Contributing